-Expenses of the governmental activities exceeded the revenues generated by taxes and other program revenues by \$2.9 million.
-As done in prior years, the deficit continues to be funded with transfers of money from the City's utility fund.
+Expenses of the governmental activities exceeded the revenues generated by taxes and other program revenues by \$3.0 million.
+This deficit was partially funded with transfers of money from the City's utility fund, however, net position was reduced by approximately \$1.4 million.

 The restricted net position of the governmental activities represents the portion of net position that is not available to finance the day-to-day operations.
 The use of restricted assets is subject to constraints established by a voter-approved city ordinance.
-Restricted net position increased by \$402,125 to a total of \$3.6 million, a majority of which is available to finance specific funding for sewer and recreational activities.
+Restricted net position increased by \$28,973 to a total of \$3.7 million, a majority of which is available to finance specific funding for sewer and recreational activities.